Case Study: Building Intuitivo’s Design System

 Intuitivo, an innovator in automated retail solutions, set out to unify and streamline the user experience across its flagship products: A-POP and Wallet App.
 I collaborated with the team to design and implement a comprehensive design system that simplified digital interactions while reinforcing the brand’s identity.

-Provided a single source of truth for all UI components and standards.
+Create a single source of truth for visual + interaction patterns.

 Foundations